nancy2502/virtual---lab/pedagogy/README(pedagogy).md

 <a name="LO"></a>
 #### 2. Learning Objectives and Cognitive Level

-To study calculation of power in various AC Circuits and information about power factor and improbvement of power factor
+To study calculation of power in various AC Circuits and information about power factor and improvement of power factor